Projection method for quasiperiodic elliptic equations and application to quasiperiodic homogenization: Introduction

-Addressing these challenges and developing effective numerical methods for PDEs with quasi-periodic coefficients is an active area of research.
-It aims to enable accurate simulations and computations in quasiperiodic media.
-The periodic approximation method (PAM) is a conventional approach for approximating quasiperiodic functions, which involves employing a periodic approximation of the quasiperiodic function.
-In the modified corrector problem, a filter function is incorporated to further enhance the accuracy of PAM \cite{blanc2010improving}.
-However, the accuracy of PAM is primarily influenced by the Diophantine approximation error \cite{jiang2023approximation}, which measures the distance between a given real number and its approximate rational number.
+Addressing these challenges and developing effective numerical methods for PDEs with quasiperiodic coefficients is an active area of research, aiming to enable accurate simulations and computations in quasiperiodic media.
+Over the years, several numerical approaches have been explored to tackle this problem.
+One of the most commonly used methods is the periodic approximation method (PAM), which involves approximating quasiperiodic functions with periodic ones, thereby imposing periodic boundary conditions for quasiperiodic PDEs.
+However, the accuracy of PAM is primarily affected by the Diophantine error \cite{jiang2023approximation}, which measures the distance between a given real number and its approximate rational number.
+In the quasiperiodic corrector problem, the filtering method (FM) approximates whole-space quasiperiodic elliptic PDEs by restricting them to a finite computational domain, using a filter function whose derivatives vanish to all orders at the boundary.
+This construction naturally induces modified homogeneous boundary conditions.
+From a numerical performance perspective, while this method suppresses oscillations, it still fails to eliminate the influence of Diophantine errors \cite{blanc2010improving}.